Get into the festive spirit

 From wreath-making workshops and carol concerts to winter illuminations, find Christmas days out near you.

-Get into the festive spirit with a visit to Lyme this Christmas.
-Animal Crackers III returns for the final instalment, with wild and wonderful animals taking over the house once again.
-Discover hands-on activities and see who's living in the house this festive season, with instalments by artist Sophie Tyrrell.
-There'll be choirs in the chapel and festive afternoon tea to accompany wintery strolls around the garden.
+Get into the festive spirit with a visit to Lyme.
+Animal Crackers returns for its final instalment, with wild and wonderful animals taking over the house once again.
+Listen to choirs in the chapel and tuck into an festive afternoon tea after a wintery stroll around the garden too.

 Lyme’s house has been taken over by magnificent and unusual beasts created by local artist Sophie Tyrrell.
-The third year of Animal Crackers sees Fox returning with his host of wild and wonderful friends, alongside a mystery guest.
+Animal Crackers III sees Fox returning with his host of wild and wonderful friends, alongside a mystery guest...

 Included in the general admissions price, from £25.50 for a family ticket with one adult, or free for National Trust members, enjoy a low-cost full festive day out at Lyme this winter.

-Most weekends throughout the holiday season, local choirs will be performing festive tunes in Lyme's historic chapel between 12 noon and 2.15pm.
-Please note that these performances are not ticketed and there will be limited seating.
+Most weekends throughout the holiday season, local choirs will perform festive tunes in the historic chapel between 12 noon and 2.15pm.
+Please note that these free performances are not ticketed and there will be limited seating.

-Festive afternoon tea will be served in the Servants' Hall, Monday - Friday, 1 – 19 December.
+Festive afternoon tea will be served in the Servants' Hall, Monday to Friday, 1–19 December.
 Enjoy a warming soup, a selection of festive sandwiches and sweet treats, and unlimited tea and coffee.
-Booking is essential to avoid missing out and tickets will go on sale on Friday 3 October.
+Limited availability and booking is essential.
+Click the link below to book your date.

-There are sensory bags and ear defenders that are available to borrow from the entrance hall in the house.
-The Still Room will be transformed into a sensory space with soft lighting and comfortable seating for visitors to step away from the busy house and into a relaxing environment.
+Sensory bags and ear defenders available to borrow from the entrance hall in the house.
+The Still Room will be transformed into a sensory space with soft lighting and comfortable seating for you to step away from the busy house and into a relaxing environment.
 The Still Room will be open daily throughout December from 11am–4pm.

-The weather is often wet in winter which reduces the number of car parking spaces.
+The weather is often wet in winter which can reduce the number of usable car parking spaces that we have.
 Please consider car sharing where possible or it's easy to get to Lyme on public transport as there is a bus stop and train station nearby.
-Lyme tends to be at its busiest between 10.30am - 2pm during weekends and school holidays.
+Lyme tends to be at its busiest between 10.30am and 2pm during weekends and school holidays.
 For a quieter visit explore Lyme in the week or outside of these times.

 Wrap up warm and explore the garden or head out to the wider estate for walks through woodland and across the moorland for far-reaching views.
 With over 1,400 acres to enjoy there is something for all ages and abilities.
 Head into the garden for accessible paths perfect for wheelchairs and buggies.
 Pick up a walking leaflet from the ticket office or download one from the website.